vincent-barilla/Mood-Mapper-Beta/README.md

   again.

-  Google comes equipped with a geocoder constructor, which I utilize, and Open Cage and mapQuest are similar enough that I pass them both to the same helper function. bing rejected my CORS query attempt, so I use the request url as the src to a script, and include a callback in the request, such that the src script will grab the data from the src contents and pass it to createTweetCircle.
+  Google comes equipped with a geocoder constructor, which I utilize, and Open Cage and mapQuest are similar enough that I pass them both to the same helper function. bing rejected my query attempt due to lack of CORS support, so I use the request url as the src to a script, and include a callback in the request, such that the src script will grab the data from the src contents and pass it to createTweetCircle.